kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 As just mentioned, `teamInfo.dataset.team` is a direct reference to the `data-team` attribute...that makes sense.
 It's also the same thing with the manager information: `teamInfo.dataset.manager` is a direct reference to the `data-manager` attribute.

-But you may have noticed that for the `data-home-pitch` attribute, the syntax is different:
+But those are one-word attributes and our `data-home-pitch` attribute is two words.
+So the syntax is different:
 {% prism javascript %}
 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-The JavaScript reference to the data attribute value can't be `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
-This is due to how `dataset` works behind the scenes, using something called the `DOMStringMap` object.
+It needs to be this way for two-word data-attributes.  `dataset` refer to it as `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.

-`dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.
+This is due to how `dataset` works behind the scenes, using something called the `DOMStringMap` object. `dataset` will look at the data-attribute names and automatically drop the data- prefix first, removing hyphens next, and finally convert the attribute to camelCase.

 The HTML for this section's CodePen has a `data-homePitch` attribute.
 Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".